He was eight simple cells when I first saw him, through an electron microscope.

 Two months after that, my hand shook as my fingers touched the buttons on the phone.
 I waited as the voice on the other end asked me what I needed.
 My hand reached up to touch my face, wiping the tears away as I said “I think my son might be autistic.
 His pediatrician thinks so, too.
 How do we get that tested?”

 Three weeks after the testing, I touched the line on the papers, staring at each word as my finger traced it over.
 Autism.
 My son had autism.
 I read on as they detailed out an education plan, applied behavior therapy, occupational therapy, speech therapy.
 They remarked over and over again that he wasn’t a “typical” child with autism.
 I laugh remembering that now, because there’s just no such thing.
 Still, even in the testing, his sense of humor shined through, his affection, his curiosity.
 They saw all of that, and I was so glad they saw it.
 I was so absorbed in my reading, I barely felt the touch on my leg.
 I looked down and there he stood, his hand on my knee.
-“OK, Mommy?
-OK?”
+“Okay, Mommy?
+Okay?”
 He cocked his head to one side, and waited patiently.
-I swung him up in my arms, holding him tight and telling him over and over it would all be OK now.
+I swung him up in my arms, holding him tight and telling him over and over it would all be okay now.
 It would.
 I would make it be.
 I didn’t realize then how much he would make it be.

 Last week I went in to read to his class, my fingers touching the words on the book as we read so the whole class could follow along.
 Not that he needed that – he’s long since memorized the words of all his favorite books.
 I watched him chat and interact with the class for a few minutes, and then I watched him run off to recess, where he played kickball with his good friends Dustin and Leah.
 As I stood watching through the window, his personal aide stood beside me and told me how very much working with David has touched her.
 He’s not like any child she’s ever known, and not a day goes by that he doesn’t amaze her somehow.
 She said I must be so proud of how far he’s come.
 I am.